 At this stage, salespeople must be on the lookout for objections and things in the customer’s mind that can kill the sale.
 Sometimes, salespeople just forget the customer after meeting him/her the first time.
 They don’t follow-up repeatedly to find out objections and how to deal with them.

 Research has shown that the sales order is made in about the fourth and fifth meeting.
 That means the salespeople who follow up the most on the prospective customers are those that eventually make the sales.
 They ask a lot of questions, find out customer objections, deal with them and make the sale.

 Post Product Evaluation

 The customer will be excited and may probably refer the product/service to other people.
 This leads to repeat sales for the business.
-But the opposite happens if the product/service fails to do what it has been marketed for.
-The customer experiences pain, feels he/she has made a bad buying decision and wasted his/her money.
-It is even worse when the customer begins to tell his/her friends and get the information on social media.
+But the opposite happens if the product/service cannot do what they have marketed it for.
+The customer experiences pain feels he/she has made a bad buying decision and wasted his/her money.
+It is even worse when the customer begins to tell his/her friends and get information on social media.

-After-sales services such as contacting the customer, educating the customer, getting customer feedback and all others builds more brand loyalty once the product/service works very well or they have been a problem.
-When this happens the business has fulfill its original reason for existence—making and keeping customers.
+After-sales services such as contacting the customer, educating the customer, getting customer feedback and all others build more brand loyalty once the product/service works very well, or they have been a problem.
+When this happens, the business has fulfilled its original reason for existence—making and keeping customers.
 Sales follow and profits come in!